 COURT OF CRIMINAL APPEALS OPINIONS

 State of Tennessee v.
-Roy Anthony Haley
+Lucian Alan Green

 Authoring Judge: Judge James Curwood Witt, Jr.